ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 index 10 to and including index 24 (15 elements).
 The middle element is $(10+24)/2=17$ (rounding down when needed).
 Searching the lower half just means altering the interval to $(10,16)$, and the upper half $(18,24)$.
-Here is an implementation of binary search that does not only say if the key is in the array, but also at which index it resides (or null if it is absent):
+Here is an implementation of binary search that returns the index of the key in the array, or `null` if the key is absent:

     binarySearch(arr, key):